 Take a look at some of these important and crucial factors that are worth considering when buying a house in India, or anywhere else in the world.

 No matter whether you are buying a house in a newly constructed housing complex, under construction housing society or a resale flat in a small apartment complex, the first and the most important thing to consider is approval and sanctions of the land and building.

-And the best way to get this right is to hire a lawyer with experience in real-estate related matter and get the document checked and verified to be double sure that there is no dispute, what so ever with the land, building or the individual flat you are considering to buy.
+And the best way to get this right is to hire a lawyer with experience in real-estate-related matters and get the document checked and verified to be double sure that there is no dispute, whatsoever with the land, building or individual flat you are considering buying.

 This may not sound serious at first, but trust me real estate frauds and scams are real and it happens all the time in India.

 And therefore, when you have a professional lawyer or a legal advisor on board, they can check through everything e.g.